Schools / Professionals

 - The child will have learnt to express themselves in a more emotionally appropriate manner; reducing challenging behaviour and fighting.

 - There are many children who often cannot attend outside agencies due to familial circumstances.
 Play Therapy within the school allows at risk children to access much needed assistance.

 - The Play Therapist can offer advice and support to staff as well as the possibility of providing resources and techniques for teachers to use in the classroom with the child.

 - As a child spends much of his/ her day in the school system this can often take the added pressure off families to schedule in meetings and travel to and from sessions.

-- The Play Therapy sessions can also benefit from the experience and knowledge the class teacher has of the child, as often the child can be very different in at home and in school.
+- The play therapist can also benefit from the experience and knowledge the class teacher has of the child, as often the child can be very different in at home and in school.
 Having regular contact with teachers enables the process to be linked closely to any behaviour changes in the classroom.